The Road to ‘Good’ Teaching in Khyber Pakhtunkhwa Public Schools

 The learnings above suggest that even the most well-intended interventions may not clearly be linked with improved learning outcomes.
 In their current form, these interventions demonstrate efforts to adapt policy design to whatever is realistically possible within an existing environment of constraints.
 What does this mean for the system, though?
 For instance, do some of the decisions above genuinely allow government school teaching in KP to be understood as a competitive professional career option with pathways for growth?
 And relatedly, how might that teacher actively work towards the improvement of student learning in a typical public school?
 These questions get picked up in the next post of this series.

-Soufia A Siddiqi, Assistant Professor, School of Education LUMS
+Soufia A Siddiqi is an Assistant Professor at School of Education in LUMS.

 Mahbub ul Haq Research Centre at LUMS